BFN Accelerate

 BFN Accelerate members will have access to a broad range of resources, including:

-- Co-working hot desk space at UofT’s St. George campus in Toronto’s innovation district
+• Co-working hot desk space at UofT’s Schwartz Reisman Innovation Campus in Toronto’s innovation district

 Connect and learn from the BFN’s community of founders, investors and professionals from different industries and stages as you build your startup.
 As part of the BFN Accelerate cohort, you will also have access to the newly launched BFN community platform where you will access resources on the funding and resources available to Black entrepreneurs, offer and receive mentorship, source for talent to grow your startups, offer your business services on our business directory, connect with likeminded innovators, and build community with a group of peers facing many of the same challenges as you.